Raise your hand if your potatoes are never crispy enough, and always take too long to cook.

 - While the potatoes are in the microwave, preheat your broiler.
 Place an oven rack on the second position below the broiler – not the top position.

-- Whisk together all the remaining ingredients (from the mustard to the sea salt) in a separate small bowl to make the sauce.
+- Whisk together all the remaining ingredients (from the olive oil to the sea salt) in a separate small bowl to make the sauce.
 Set aside.

 - In a large bowl, combine the tender potatoes and the sauce, and toss to coat.